DisnakeDev/disnake/docs/api.rst

     :param member: The member who joined or left.
     :type member: :class:`Member`

+.. function:: on_raw_member_remove(payload)

+    Called when a :class:`Member` leaves a :class:`Guild`.

+    This requires :attr:`Intents.members` to be enabled.

+    :param payload: The raw event payload data.
+    :type member: :class:`RawGuildMemberRemoveEvent`

 .. function:: on_member_update(before, after)

     Called when a :class:`Member` updates their profile.